Chapter 9. Connection Points

 identity.
 Yes, you need to locate the appropriate base class when

-needed, but the sole purpose in renaming the QueryInterface
+needed, but the sole purpose in renaming the QueryInterface method is to implement a separate

 identity.